The 4-2 Volleyball Rotation Explained (Including Diagrams)

 Rotation Two

-Rotation two puts the back-row setter into the front row and sends the first active setter back.
+Rotation two puts the back-row setter into the front row and sends the first active setter to the back.

 Since the goal is to get the setter to their ideal position, the new setter pushes the middle and outside hitters all the way over to the right sideline.